 Below is a list of programs for kids and adults, scheduled to take place in the library’s Ottinger Room.
 All events are free and open to the public.
 Registration is not required unless otherwise noted.
 Additional programs for kids (like storytime and book groups) and ongoing exhibitions can be found here:

-SIGN UP BEGINS MARCH 26 | ACOUSTIC SHOWCASE
+APRIL 26 | ACOUSTIC SHOWCASE

 Singer/Songwriter Peter Calo, Host

 Songwriter Peter Calo hosts an evening of acoustic music and offers a tune or two himself.
 Peter has been a senior band-member for Carly Simon, guitarist for the Broadway hit Hairspray, and musical consultant to director Julie Taymor for her film Across the Universe.
 Come hear your friends, family and neighbors perform, including: Annie DiRusso, Leslie Hochberg, Jake Holmes, Suzanne Johnson, Susan Kane, Lisa Lipkin, John Power, Vickie Raabin, John Walz, Jayne Whitman and Margi Zintz, among others (performers subject to change).
 Saturday, April 26, 7:30 p.m.

 MAY 3 | MUSIC